GluuFederation/docs-ce-prod/docs/source/operation/security.md

 Make sure no services are listening on external interfaces except for those that are absolutely required.

-In a standalone instance of Gluu Server 3.1.4, only Apache's listener at TCP port 443 is required to be open to the world.
+In a standalone Gluu Server instance, only Apache's listener at TCP port 443 is required to be open to the world.

 A list of current listeners can be obtained with `# netstat nlpt` (for TCP) and `# netstat -nlpu` (for UDP).
 In particular, make sure the internal LDAP server used by Gluu to store all its configuration data listens only at loopback interface.